-The best relationship between all Americans to every neighbor should be about the structural, materially unequal experience a child may have when entering the world.
-The systemic inequality of life chances for newborn children of color is exposed decade after decade.
+The best relationship between Americans and neighbors should be about a child’s structural, materially unequal experience when entering the world.
+Instead, the systemic inequality of life chances for newborn children of color is exposed decade after decade.
 The facts are exhibited as shameful but continue unchanged, even though it would be good for every kid.

 The use of law enforcement tends to be the hammer that helps to silence criticism.
 The rightfully enraged also hold a hammer.
 The better question is, who and what put that hammer in both their hands?
 Why is the hammer the only tool available?
-Much of this is already well understood, it is known, and solutions can be implemented with levers and a fulcrum, but not with a hammer.
+Much of the problem is already well understood, and solutions can be implemented using financial levers and a social fulcrum, but not with a hammer.
 Wilson (below) can tell you in a few seconds with perfect intensity.

 Since the early 1970s (Nixon), the severe problems (the ones requiring a sophisticated toolbox) got fully embedded in racism.
 Ever since Nixon, every President has presented to the American people ideas with an air of cultural sensitivity.
-They are truisms such as the need to improve ties, strengthen lines of communication, and to make right past wrongs.
-All of them are politically calculated half-measures and part of the problem.
-A social reflex in America is to hide from its history while acknowledging our nation as one of the immigrants.
-Ignoring the record of formal attacks on the “value” of every new group requires exposure and condemnation from every leadership position available on slavery.
+They are truisms such as the need to improve ties, strengthen lines of communication, and make right past wrongs.
+But unfortunately, all of them are politically calculated half-measures and part of the problem.
+A social reflex in America is to hide from its history while acknowledging our nation as immigrants.
+However, ignoring the record of formal attacks on the “value” of every new group requires exposure and condemnation from every leadership position available on slavery.

 Marginalizing the oldest mass immigration group explicitly enslaved since 1619, to build the nation requires uncovering the cover-up of all cover-ups.
 The failure of remedies for yet another century of repression angers the mind and fills the heart with hopelessness.
 Neither form the basis for a system change.

-Perhaps it is the violence of human history and centuries of brutal intolerance that the American Constitution sought to purge from people’s governance.
-It aims to enable and encourage people to sustain the hope for change outside of the system by establishing a false representative government and inside produce as majority vote rules to kill compromise.
+Perhaps the violence of human history and centuries of brutal intolerance that the American Constitution sought to purge from people’s governance.
+Instead, it aims to enable and encourage people to sustain the hope for change outside of the system by establishing a false representative government using majority vote rules to kill compromise.
 The idea is that excesses of either could be no longer be rendered invalid by the other.

-Nevertheless, America’s social and economic power continues as a thing fueled by slavery and imprisonment.
-It is a governance system that appears unwilling to fully deactivate rules that encourage and support racism even though the incidence of injustice persists.
+Nevertheless, America’s social and economic power continues fueled by slavery and imprisonment.
+Moreover, a governance system appears unwilling to entirely deactivate rules that encourage and support racism even though the incidence of injustice persists.
 Change must, therefore, come from changing the system.

 Software, digital hardware, and the life-science industries can add jobs indirectly to a local economy as multipliers, in much the same way as the manufacture of autos and appliances contributed decades earlier with one significant difference.
 The education of the workers.

 Research and development firms in physical, engineering, and life sciences were the first to take full advantage of information management’s technological revolution.
-These industries deposited economic growth into regions with innovations in software and hardware.
+As a result, these industries deposited economic growth into regions with innovations in software and hardware.
 Perhaps the best-known example of this marriage of technology and science is our understanding of DNA would have been impossible otherwise, leading to exponential growth in these industries into exclusive new fields.